clarenous/go-capsule/README.md

 # go-capsule

-Capsules for your digital evidence based on BlockChain.
+Capsules for your digital evidence based on Blockchain.